RoninDojo/RoninDojo/Ronin-UI-Guide.md

 # Ronin UI Guide

-This guide is out of date and needs to be updated!
 If you are testing please see section 5.
+This guide is currently out of date, please skip to section 5.

 Get your Dojo running in a few easy steps!
 Once setup, simply enter `ronin` into the Terminal anytime to manage your System, Dojo, or other features using the Ronin UI.